-So when I heard not long ago that the great designer Massimo Vignelli had died, I headed right into the kitchen, opened a drawer, and took out what may be the most perfect teaspoon ever created.
-Thirty years ago, I walked out of Palio restaurant in mid-town New York with their Vignelli spoon in my pocket.
-I would gladly have bought it, but it’s rare when a restaurant will sell tableware.
+So when I heard that the great designer Massimo Vignelli had died, I headed right into the kitchen, opened a drawer, and took out what may be the most perfect teaspoon ever created.
+Thirty years ago, I had walked out of Palio restaurant in midtown New York with their Vignelli spoon in my pocket.
+I would gladly have bought it, but it’s rare that a restaurant will sell tableware.
 So theft was the only option for someone who was suddenly lovestruck by tableware design.

 Massimo Vignelli, the maker of my most-perfect spoon, probably didn’t have apostles in mind when he set his designer’s pen to paper, though he must have been familiar with them.
 He was born in 1931 in Milan and attended that city’s Polytechnic University.
 Years later, after becoming one of the elite corps of truly international designers, Vignelli set up an office in New York City, where he established a reputation as someone who could simplify anything.
 His accomplishments ranged from a readable revision of the New York subway map to Bloomingdale’s shopping bags, to tableware and wristwatches.
 One of his repeated injunctions to his staff was, “If you can’t find it, design it.”

-Given the breadth of his work, there must have been a lot that he couldn’t find – or couldn’t find in a form that pleased him.
-Vignelli’s mission, as he once described it, was “to fight and oppose trivia, kitsch and all forms of subculture which are visually polluting our world.”
+Given the breadth of his work, there must have been a lot that he couldn’t find—or couldn’t find in a form that pleased him.
+Vignelli’s mission, as he once described it, was “to fight and oppose trivia, kitsch, and all forms of subculture which are visually polluting our world.”
 And he walked his talk.
-The designer Michael Beirut, who worked for Vignelli from 1980 until 1990, wrote in a recent homage to his former boss: “For Massimo, design was life, and life was design.”
+Designer Michael Bierut, who worked for Vignelli from 1980 until 1990, wrote in an homage to his former boss: “For Massimo, design was life, and life was design.”
 Vignelli’s devotion to quality could give a manufactured object the feel of hand craftsmanship, the most cherished element in an age of mass production.

-The Palio is no more, so I can’t help but wonder what became of all those splendid spoons.
-An eBay search came up empty, and Michael Beirut can’t recall much about the Palio designs.
+The Palio restaurant is no more, so I can’t help but wonder what became of all those splendid spoons.
+An eBay search came up empty, and Michael Bierut couldn’t recall much about the Palio designs.
 Who knows, perhaps other spoon-o-philes walked away with the whole supply, one petty larceny at a time.

 If elegant thinking and the satisfaction of craftsmanship can be expressed in a single piece of tableware, Vignelli’s Palio spoon makes an impeccable statement.
 In Italian, Massimo means “great.”
 Vignelli’s first name was given… and then earned.